catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes/role-mapping.rst

 ************************************************
-Associating Kubernetes RBAC with Openstack roles
+Associating Kubernetes RBAC with OpenStack roles
 ************************************************

-By creating a relationship between Kubernetes RBAC and Openstack keystone roles, you are able to configure access for users based on their openstack roles.
+By creating a relationship between Kubernetes RBAC and OpenStack Keystone roles, you are able to configure access for users based on their OpenStack roles.
 If we look at the *Project Member* role as an example; by default any user with this role will **not** have access to the pods on your cluster.
 However, by creating an association with a kubernetes RBAC, you can allow access